 Additional National Food Systems Summit dialogues convened by other Australian Government departments and agencies include:

 Multi-stakeholder Partnerships for Scaling Agricultural Innovation

-Convened by Australian Centre for International Agricultural Research (ACIAR) and the Department of Foreign Affairs and Trade (DFAT).
+Convened on 25 May 2021 by Australian Centre for International Agricultural Research (ACIAR) and the Department of Foreign Affairs and Trade (DFAT).

 This dialogue brought together high-level stakeholders from around the world to discuss the challenges and opportunities of multi-stakeholder partnerships for developing new and scaling existing innovations.
 In small-group discussions, participants examined existing partnerships, shared practical recommendations, and explored how partnerships will support food systems transformation on a global scale.